onlymetro/Decentralized-Image-Storage/README.md

 # Decentralized-Image-Storage
-This code is a Python script using the Flask web framework and the Web3 library for interacting with Ethereum.
-It provides a simple web application that allows users to upload images, view the list of uploaded images, and interact with a basic Ethereum smart contract for image ownership.
+Here we have a Python script made using Flask and Web3 for interacting with Ethereum.
+It provides a simple web application that allows users to upload images, view uploaded images, and interact with a basic Ethereum smart contract for image ownership.

-Let's break down the code:

 Flask Setup: